Revised: May 2021

 There’s a wealth of opportunity for British and European companies to enter.
 Here’s our top tips on what you need to consider to localise in an Asian market.

 First, it isn’t just one market

-Asia is made of 49 countries who people speak a multitude of languages with completely different cultures and radically different economies.
+Asia is made up of 49 countries, where people speak a multitude of languages with completely different cultures and radically different economies.
 So first, don’t think of it as a single market.

 According to Furio Fu writing in the travel journal Sapore di Cinal, “selling to developing countries is a big challenge, too big of a challenge for most small businesses.
 I suggest beginning with targeting the developed parts of Asia that includes the following countries and regions”:

 - South Korea

 “China is last on the list because it is still very regulated, and especially when it comes to imports”.